Emmy042/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly -- this script list all files in current directory with user and group IDs 6-firstdirectory -- this script creates a firstdirectory in the /tmp 7-movethatfile -- this script moves the file betty to /tmp/my-first-directory
+5-listfilesdigitonly -- this script list all files in current directory with user and group IDs 6-firstdirectory -- this script creates a firstdirectory in the /tmp 7-movethatfile -- this script moves the file betty to /tmp/my-first-directory 8-firstdelete -- this script deletes the file betty